KhoraBagle/Gotificate/README.md

     NotBefore:             time.Now(),
 	NotAfter:              time.Now().AddDate(1000, 0, 0),

-Oonce the authority certificate is created it will show up as ca.crt in root folder. open it and install it in trusted authority folder for your browsers to recognize it.
+Once the authority certificate is created it will show up as ca.crt in root folder. open it and install it in trusted authority folder for your browsers to recognize it.